5 Common Emotional Wounds from Childhood

-It’s common for these people to think and speak in the following way: “I’ll leave you before you can leave me”, “no one supports me, so I won’t support this”, “if you leave, you won’t come back”…
+It’s common for these people to think and speak in the following way: “I’ll leave you before you can leave me”, “No one supports me, so I won’t support this”, “If you leave, you won’t come back”…

 These people will have to work through their fear of being alone, their fear of abandonment and the rejection of physical contact (hugging, kisses, sexual contact…).

 The rejected child feels unworthy of affection and understanding and the fear of re-experiencing this suffering leads to further feelings of isolation.